Pitbull (rapper): Impact and activism

 Determined to help the Latino community in his hometown, Pitbull's social impact focus for the last decade has been closing the poverty gap through educational initiatives.
 He helped start a Tuition-Free Public charter for middle and high school called Sports Leadership and Management (SLAM!), which opened in 2013 in Miami's Little Havana, the neighborhood where Pitbull grew up.
 SLAM! now operates nationwide, including in Miami, Las Vegas and Atlanta, with a 96 percent graduation rate.
 The school will be run by the non-profit Mater Academy.

 In response to the destruction caused by Hurricane Maria, Pitbull announced he will use his private plane to bring cancer patients from Puerto Rico to the mainland United States for treatment.

 On April 13, 2020, Pitbull released a single titled "I Believe That We Will Win (World Anthem)" (which samples the "I believe that we will win!" chant) during the COVID-19 pandemic.
 The song aims to inspire those affected by the COVID-19 outbreak to "face everything and rise".
 An accompanying music video was released on May 7, 2020, on YouTube, and made its television debut on MTV.
 Pitbull is donating all proceeds from song sales, streaming and views to Feeding America and the Anthony Robbins Foundation.

 Pitbull is a vocal critic of communism and the Cuban government, having called on world leaders to support the 2021 protests against the Communist Party of Cuba.

 On December 31, 2020, Pitbull performed for a crowd of first responders in Times Square during the COVID-19 pandemic for New Year's Eve.

-Criticism

-Pitbull has been criticized for the way women are depicted in some of his music.
-For example, song lyrics such as "She say she won't, but I bet she will," and "I like that when you fight back" have generated discussion about whether or not they could be contributing to the "legitimization" of rape.
-Campaign described him as an artist "whose lyrics are routinely labeled sexist"; Complex similarly noted that "many view Pitbull as sexist."
+Pitbull has also been the subject of criticism for the way women are depicted in some of his music, which has been called sexist.
+For example, song lyrics such as "I like that when you fight back" have generated discussion about whether or not they could be contributing to the "legitimization" of rape.